Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Introduction

 \subsection{Extended summary of results}

-The differences in the internal algebra of competing orders in MLG and BLG root into the dispersion of noninteracting fermions, which respectively scales linearly and quadratically with the momentum in these two systems.
-Consequently, the number of mass matrices that can develop a uniform spectral gap at the band touching points via spontaneous lifting of discrete and/or continuous symmetries are 36~\cite{hou-mudry-chamon-ryu} and 28~\cite{roy-classification} in MLG and BLG, respectively, despite both of them possessing the same symmetry~\cite{graphene-RMP}, see Table~\ref{tab-3}.~\footnote{The maximal number of mutually anti-commuting masses is \emph{five} in MLG~\cite{hou-mudry-chamon-ryu, herbut-isospin}, while that is \emph{six} in BLG~\cite{roy-classification}.} Also in stark contradistinction to Dirac systems, we show that QBT does not necessarily encounter the fermion doubling, and one can realize a two-component QBT for spinless femrions on two-dimensional, such as checkerboard and Kagome~\cite{sun-fradkin-kivelson}, lattices.
+~ The differences in the internal algebra of competing orders in MLG and BLG root into the dispersion of noninteracting fermions, which respectively scales linearly and quadratically with the momentum in these two systems.
+Consequently, the number of mass matrices that can develop a uniform and isotropic spectral gap at the band touching points via spontaneous lifting of discrete and/or continuous symmetries are 36~\cite{hou-mudry-chamon-ryu} and 28~\cite{roy-classification} in MLG and BLG, respectively, despite both of them possessing the same set of symmetries~\cite{graphene-RMP}.~\footnote{The maximal number of mutually anti-commuting masses is five in MLG~\cite{hou-mudry-chamon-ryu, herbut-isospin}, while that is six in BLG~\cite{roy-classification}.} Also in stark contradistinction to Dirac systems, we show that QBT does not necessarily encounter the fermion doubling, and one can realize a two-component QBT for spinless fermions on two-dimensional, such as checkerboard and Kagome lattices~\cite{sun-fradkin-kivelson}.
 A simple algebraic proof of this statement is offered in Appendix~\ref{append:quadratic-minimal}.
-Here, such a realization is named `single-flavored QBT', while the QBTs in Bernal BLG is coined `valley-degenerate QBT'.
+Here, such a realization is named `single-flavored QBT', while the QBTs in Bernal BLG is coined as `valley-degenerate QBT'.

-$(1)$ In a single-flavored QBT system, a vortex of any two mutually anticommuting masses [see Table~\ref{tab-2}] hosts two states at precise zero-energy and each of them are two-fold degenerate, yielding total four zero-energy states.~\footnote{Such two-fold degeneracy of each zero mode is protected by a pseudo time-reversal symmetry~\cite{herbut-lu}, discussed in Sec.~\ref{subsec:vortexbuldingblock}.} But, \emph{three} competing mass matrices can split the zero-energy manifold by developing finite expectation values, and they close an SU(2) algebra, see Fig.~\ref{Fig-2}.
+$(1)$ In a single-flavored QBT system, a vortex of any two mutually anticommuting masses [see Table~\ref{tab-2}] hosts two states at precise zero-energy and each of them are two-fold degenerate, yielding a total of four (due to spin) zero-energy states.~\footnote{Such two-fold degeneracy of each zero mode is protected by a pseudo time-reversal symmetry~\cite{herbut-lu}, discussed in Sec.~\ref{subsec:vortexbuldingblock}.} But, three competing mass matrices can split the zero-energy manifold by developing finite expectation values, and they close an SU(2) algebra, see Fig.~\ref{Fig-2}.
 For example, the zero-energy modes bound to the vortex of an $s$-wave superconductor supports all three components of the QSHI.
-On the other hand, a skyrmion of QSHI accommodates the $s$-wave pairing.
+On the other hand, a skyrmion core of QSHI accommodates the $s$-wave pairing.